 During a recent physical therapy appointment, I asked my therapist whether I should wear shoes while standing on my standing desk mat.
 I explained to her that I’ve done some research online, but the evidence didn’t seem conclusive.
 She responded with a smirk: “why don’t you do a meta-analysis?”

-Yup, even my physical therapist pokes fun at my tendency to go deep down the rabbit holes.
+Yup, even my physical therapist pokes fun at my tendency to go down rabbit holes.

 I guess there has always been a touch of “obsessiveness” in my personality, especially when it comes to research.